 Healthcare is clearly a very personal and emotional issue for all Americans.
 In more than 20 competitive districts across the nation, candidates on both sides of the aisle are appealing to voters by running ads that feature candidates’ dramatic personal stories about their healthcare challenges, often featuring constituents or family members.

 For example, Senator Heidi Heitkamp (D-ND) recently released an ad featuring a local farmer holding his son who has a preexisting condition, citing GOP challenger Rep. Kevin Cramer’s votes against such protections.
 Likewise, Rep. Steve Chabot (R-OH) is running a defensive ad that touts his commitment to preexisting condition protections.

-Healthcare has become a major issue in many of New York’s congressional races as well, most notably the in 19th Congressional District race between Representative John Faso and Democratic lawyer Antonio Delgado, and in the 24th District race between GOP Representative John Katko and Democratic challenger Dana Balter.
+Healthcare has become a major issue in many of New York’s congressional races as well, most notably in the 19th Congressional District race between Representative John Faso and Democratic lawyer Antonio Delgado, and in the 24th District race between GOP Representative John Katko and Democratic challenger Dana Balter.

 The 2018 mid-term election cycle dynamic is a striking 360-degree reversal from the mid-term elections in 2010 after President Obama was elected.

 Public opinion has clearly shifted.
 According to the Kaiser Family Foundation, approval of Obamacare has reached an all-time high (54%).
 Likewise, the Kaiser poll showed that 75% of Americans want to keep the ACA’s provisions that prevent health plans from “denying coverage based on a person’s medical history” and 72% want to retain the provision that prevents insurers from “charging sick people more.”